 Sarah Charles (F).
 Ms. Charles has spent the last 9 years working in the international development and cooperation sector through projects and programmes spread worldwide, with a focus on communication and knowledge for sustainable development - increasing project/activity visibility, raising awareness on development issues and managing knowledge for more effective action.
 She is currently studying towards a M.Sc. in Sustainable Development (specialised in Communication & Knowledge for Development) at the University of London's School of Oriental and African Studies (SOAS).
-Her practical experience & skills acquired include multi-party internal communication and liaison, stakeholder engagement at all levels, local and international press liaison, communication strategy implementation and adaptation, website of the properties of the first of
+Her practical experience & skills acquired include multi-party internal communication and liaison, stakeholder engagement at all levels, local and international press liaison, communication strategy implementation and adaptation, websi content population and management, preparation of dissemination products and social media strategy and account management.
+Her technical reporting work includes drafting of communication strategies, communication and visibility sections of proposals, and project reporting for the EU.
+She is familiar with the EU Communication and Visibility guidelines and adheres to them for all EU funded assignments.
+She has specific recent experience in communication and event management for the EU funded CES-MED programme and the EU Technical Assistance Facility (TAF) under the wider SE4ALL Programme.
+She currently has a year-long contract with the UN's International Trade Centre as communication expert for the development of the Coconut Industry in the Caribbean, including capacity building and empowerment of actors across the value chain, to increase their competitiveness on the international market, attract investors and make stakeholders more resilient with more sustainable production and incomes.